AllThingsSmitty/allthingssmitty.github.io/_posts/2016-09-25-accessible-floating-labels.md

 comments: true
 ---

 There's been plenty of [discussion](https://adactio.com/journal/10910){:rel="external"} in recent months regarding accessibility as it relates to the use of labels, which I think is great.
-Web designers and developers should treat accessibility a fundamental part of development and not an afterthought.
+Web designers and developers should treat accessibility as a fundamental part of development and not an afterthought.

 Still, I see plenty of implementations where labels are ignored for more eye-catching solutions, which in turn creates [accessibility problems](https://medium.com/simple-human/always-use-a-label-a39ceab554e6){:rel="external"}.
 Interestingly enough, there are plenty of existing, design-friendly patterns using labels.
 One that's been around for a few years now is floating labels: